ccrsxx/binar-academy/public/assignments/chapter_05/challenge_01/README.md

    npm i
    ```

-1. Check you config in [db/config/database.js](./db/config/database.js).
-Make sure the username and password match your local database.
+1. Check your credentials on `.env.development`.
+Make sure you have the correct credentials for your PostgreSQL database.

 1. Create DB if not exists